top of page

 In 2015, my partner Emma and I were volunteering at an engineering outreach event for the Society of Women Engineers hoping to get local high school girls interested in engineering.
 Being very hands-on people, we decided to make one of our breakout sessions a soldering workshop.

-So we set out to fix these problems for next time and designed our own kit using quality, high temp boards and making the kits simple enough to fit into a 30 minutes to one hour lesson plan.
+So we set out to fix these problems for next time and designed our own kit using quality, high temp boards and making the kits simple enough to fit into a 30-minute to one-hour lesson plan.

-We wanted to share them with the world so we made all our kits 100% open source hardware.
-This means all of the fabrication files, drawings, BOMs and instructions are available online for anyone to build themselves.
+We wanted to share them with the world so we made all our kits 100% open-source hardware.
+This means all of the fabrication files, drawings, BOMs, 3D Models, and instructions are available online for anyone to build themselves.

 The joy of making

 Over the past few years, we've grown the business to around 20,000 kits per year, sometimes shipping hundreds at a time to universities like Carnegie Mellon.
-And have hired two employees, Kim and Jimena who work together doing an amazing job packing and shipping the kits.
+And have hired two employees, Kim and Jimena who, on their own schedules, work together packing and shipping the kits.

 My packaging carousel cuts assembly time by around 40%